Returning to work after COVID-19

 Administering the tests

-How accurate the test result is depends heavily on the test being conducted under the supervision of a qualified medical professional.
+The accuracy of the test result depends heavily on the test being conducted under the supervision of a qualified medical professional.
 Our qualified healthcare professionals can be deployed at very short notice to test your staff and help avoid any closure to your operations.
 They’ll work either on-site or remotely via video technology such as Zoom or Skype.
 One nurse can test around 10-15 people per hour.
 We supply the tests, the specialist trained staff to carry them out (either in person or remotely), and then, if needed, an after-service to assist with any track and trace needs.